Tips & Tech

 - General Bicycle Service: dependent on use.

-If you use your e-bike regularly, we recommend a full service once a year (general service and electrical service), plus additional service as required during the year.
+If you use your e-bike regularly, we recommend a Full Service once a year, together with an electrical service, plus additional servicing as needed during the year.

-If you use your e-bike infrequently, a full service (general service and electrical service) once a year will suffice (but please remember to top up your battery regularly - see this FAQ [link to FAQ How do I look after the battery?]).
+If you use your e-bike infrequently, a full service (general service and electrical service) once a year will suffice (but please remember to top up your battery regularly - see this FAQ).

-For all services, please deliver your battery and charger together with your e-bike.
+For all e-bike services, please deliver your battery, keys and charger together with your e-bike.

 Do I need to register my e-bike?
 What about insurance?